Andersoncrs5/Blog-springboot/README.md

 # Updates

 date 6/3 :
-    unitary test in comment and favoritePost
+    unitary test in favoriteComment and PostMetrics